 The Urban Dashboard allows you to compare capacity indicators, such as Population, Households, and Jobs, from the Exisiting Scenario and the proposed scenario – Scenario 1.
 The indicators are calculated based on the Space Use types assigned to each parcel building.
 For example, residential building types increase the capacity for households and retail building types increase job capacity.

 The city of San Francisco has defined specific population, household and job targets for the Mission Bay development plan.
 You’ll input these numbers into the dashboard for comparison.

-6. On the right side of the toolbar, click Dashboard.
+2. On the toolbar, click Capacity.